-In the age of micro-blogging social media sites like Twitter and Facebook, is blogging still an effective way for hotels to reach out to guests?
+In the age of social media sites like Twitter and Facebook, is blogging still an effective way for hotels to reach out to guests?
 Absolutely.
-Although tweets and posts are a great way to instantly connect, blogging is an essential tool for story-telling.
+Although tweets and posts are a great way to connect instantly, blogging is an essential tool for story-telling.

 People love stories.
 It is the reason why movies, books, and television are so popular today – we are always looking for the next great story.
 In a way, marketing is all about advertising a great story.
 The best way to tell a good story is with new, fresh content, and blogging is one of the best ways to generate exciting content.

 Some may think that it’s difficult to think of a topic to write about every few days or even just weekly.
 Luckily, hotels are part of the broad lifestyle category that covers many different avenues.
 Here are some ideas if your hotel blog is looking a little stale:

 - Local events: Guests are always looking for cool things to do in the area, so why not help them out?

 - Hotel renovations: Perhaps your hotel is building an underground bar, or finally updating the pool.
-Post about them so that they are inclined to come see the new area!
+Post about them so that they are inclined to see the new area!

 - Recipes: Perhaps your restaurant chef is a whiz at coming up with delicious food.
 Why not share a few of his recipes?